 Leadership and Staff Development

 - Oversees the recruitment, selection, and onboarding of RTP staff, in coordination with HR

-- Supervises, evaluates and provides professional development to RTP staff, including Community/Builder/Planner, Service Coordinator, and Program Assistant.
+- Supervises, evaluate, and provides professional development to RTP staff, including Data & Systems Administrator, Community/Builder/Planner, Service Coordinator, and Program Assistant.

 - Leads and facilitates staff meetings and individual supervision meetings with RTP staff